sayakpaul/robustness-foundation-models/README.md

 <img src=https://user-images.githubusercontent.com/22957388/194623106-147c26fc-7350-4c28-9f01-a49e893e7ee2.png width=600/>
 </div>

 For details on schedule and the tutorial outline, please refer to our [tutorial website](https://sites.google.com/view/neurips2022-frfm-turotial/).
+You can also find the tutorial listing on [IBM Research](https://research.ibm.com/publications/foundational-robustness-of-foundation-models).

 ## Navigating the codebase